 The MNS Meeting Scientific Committee invites authors to submit abstracts for oral and poster presentation.
 Submissions can be made via your MNS member panel

 .
-Abstract submission is free of charge.
 The requirement to submit the abstract is to be an MNS member in 2023.

 To submit your abstract click here